SLee-842/ser316_personal/README.md

 **ASURITE:** srlee16
 **Date:** 18 Oct 2025

-## Original branch structure
+## Original Branch Structure
-Below is the branch structure as of the start of Task 2.
+Task 2 was made up of 6 branches (to include main).
+With the exception of the feature2 branch, all other branches stemmed directly from the main branch.
+The feature2 branch stemmed from the dev branch.
+Below is a breif depiction of the the branches and their respective commits.
 Please also see **figure 1**.

 - **main**
 	- **Commit 1:** Initial Number guessing game